paulborile/a-compiler/README.md

 * ac - the compiler, based on bison and flex
 * al - the linker
-* as - the stack machine assembler
+* aa - the stack machine assembler
 * ax - the stack machine executer

 Also the stack machine opcodes are lost :-) but you can see io.s library code for writestr function here :